843.428.8734 Menu

 • Conventional dentures rest on the gums, secured with a mild adhesive, but still prone to slipping while eating or speaking.
 Implant-supported dentures, on the other hand, remain firmly in place through all everyday functions.

-• A dental implant can provide bridge support that is more secure, and requires no alteration to adjacent teeth, when compared to a traditional prosthetic.
+• A dental implant can provide bridge support that is more secure and requires no alteration to adjacent teeth when compared to a traditional prosthetic.

-Who is a good candidate for dental implants in Charleston?
+Who Is a Good Candidate for Dental Implants in Charleston?

 Over the next three to six months, the dental implant and bone will become fused in a process called osseointegration.
 Once this process is complete, you will return for a second surgery.
 Once again, your surgeon will administer a local anesthetic before placing a small incision in the gums to expose the implant.
 A special abutment is placed on the implant, which will serve as the connection point to your restoration.